Same-sex marriage in New Mexico: New Mexico Supreme Court

 On September 5, 2013, the Association of Counties petitioned the New Mexico Supreme Court for a "writ of superintending control", a legal measure which would "create a definitive—and uniform—legal opinion for clerks across the state to rely on rather than waiting for possibly lengthy appeals out of several counties" raised at the district court level.
 On September 6, the New Mexico Supreme Court docketed this case for an extraordinary writ proceeding.
 Oral arguments took place on October 23, 2013.
 While the court did not issue an opinion on October 23, same-sex marriage advocates said they were encouraged by the justices' statements, which the Albuquerque Journal said included "tough" and "pointed questions" for attorneys representing Republican state legislators seeking a court ban on same-sex marriage in New Mexico.
 Albuquerque-market television news station KRQE reported that Republican Senator Bill Sharer had suggested that voters could remove Supreme Court justices from office, vote out state legislators or pass a new constitutional amendment if they were unhappy with how the court ruled.

-On December 19, the Supreme Court unanimously ruled that the Constitution of New Mexico required the extension of marriage rights to same-sex couples.
+On December 19, the Supreme Court ruled unanimously that the Constitution of New Mexico required the extension of marriage rights to same-sex couples.
 Its decision said that the Equal Protection Clause under Article II, Section 18 of the New Mexico Constitution required that "All rights, protections, and responsibilities that result from the marital relationship shall apply equally to both same-gender and opposite-gender married couples."
 The decision made New Mexico the 17th U.S. state to recognize same-sex marriages.
 The following day, the clerk and chief deputy clerk in Roosevelt County resigned.
 The clerk said she could not comply with the court's ruling with "a clear conscience" and added: "I felt like I'd be letting down the majority of people who voted for me."

-In response to the Supreme Court decision, Senator Bill Sharer proposed a joint resolution that, if passed by both houses of the New Mexico Legislature, would have put a constitutional amendment defining marriage as "a union of one man and one woman" to a popular vote.
+In response to the Supreme Court decision, Senator Bill Sharer proposed a joint resolution that, if passed by both chambers of the New Mexico Legislature, would have put a constitutional amendment defining marriage as "a union of one man and one woman" to a popular vote.
 On January 6, 2014, Governor Martinez said she would not support efforts to reverse the Supreme Court's decision by enacting a state constitutional amendment banning same-sex marriage.
 She said: "I think what I said before was that yes, the people should have decided on it, but the Supreme Court has decided. ...
 And it's now the law of the land."